Wrapper-Offline/Wrapper-Offline/README.md

 # Wrapper: Secluded
 Wrapper: Secluded is a GoAnimate Server Emulator that runs on your own computer.
-It's a fork of Wrapper: Offline with changes I felt would be too much for regular users to handle.
-These changes include, but are not limited to: no Electron, no Discord rich presence, and no guarantee of stability.
+It's like Wrapper: Offline, but without the little kids using it.

 ## Running / Installation
 Open a terminal window and run this: